-Then click "Link Google Account" button and log on to your G Suite admin account.
+Then click the "Link Google Account" button and log into your Google Workspace as the admin account.

-Then click Check Google connectivity to verify Xink connectivity to the directory.
+Then click Check Google connectivity to verify Xink connectivity to your Google directory.

 Import sequence is started once in an hour.
 Actual import delay might differ depending on current service load.
 You may trigger an update under Dashboard> Schedule Update

-How to apply filter when importing Google directory users to Xink.
+How to apply a filter when importing Google directory users to Xink.

 You use the query string without escaping the URL.

 The query parameter is entered in the same way as described in the Examples section of the page: